 Essential Planning Tips

-Planning your day in Cagliari is easy if you keep a few key things in mind.
+Planning your day is easy if you keep a few key things in mind.
 If you want to see the best sights without any stress, follow these essential tips:

 Book with Port Pick-Up: To start, look for tours that offer pick-up directly at the port exit.
 Since some boats leave from Via Roma, check your booking to see if you can walk there or if you need the free port shuttle first.